s-20/unnamed/Perks.md

 # Perks

-Perks are special rewards gained for good roleplaying, primarily from facing your [Complications](Complications.md) or making sacrifices for your group.
+Perks are special rewards gained for good role playing, primarily from facing your [Tangles](Tangles.md) or making sacrifices for your group.
 Perks are a powerful meta-tool that you can use to affect the story in your character's favor.

 ## Using Perks